 A BTS that is switching transmission between two or more antennas, shall use the same antenna for transmission on a CCCH slot and the slot immediately preceding the CCCH slot (i.e. antenna switching shall be avoided immediately before a CCCH slot in order to avoid unpredictable path loss changes at this point).

-For timeslots on the BCCH carrier which are transmitted with modulations other than GMSK, the output power (as defined in 3GPP TS 45.005) may be lower than the output power used for GMSK modulated timeslots.
+In normal operation, for timeslots on the BCCH carrier which are transmitted with modulations other than GMSK, the output power (as defined in 3GPP TS 45.005) may be lower than the output power used for GMSK modulated timeslots.
 In this case, the maximum allowed difference in output power actually transmitted by the BTS is listed for each respective modulation of EGPRS, EGPRS2 and VAMOS in the table below.

+In BCCH carrier power save mode operation, for timeslots on the BCCH carrier which are transmitted with GMSK or modulations other than GMSK, except timeslots carrying BCCH/CCCH, the output power (as defined in 3GPP TS 45.005) may be lower than the output power used for timeslots carrying BCCH/CCCH.
+In this case the maximum allowed difference in output power actually transmitted by the BTS for each respective modulation of GSM, GPRS, EGPRS, EGPRS2 and VAMOS is 6 dB.

-Furthermore, between a slot used for BCCH/CCCH and the slot preceding it, the difference in output power actually transmitted by the BTS shall not exceed 3 dB.
+Furthermore, in normal operation and in BCCH carrier power save mode operation, between a timeslot used for BCCH/CCCH and the timeslot preceding it, the difference in output power actually transmitted by the BTS shall not exceed 3 dB.

 NOTE: The allowed output power decrease does not refer to a difference between nominal power levels, but to the difference in output power actually transmitted.